 By finding a time when things went the way you needed them to go, the absence of your problem becomes your solution; you and your team can develop patterns to reproduce that.

-For example, suppose that your team keeps fighting amongst themselves and thus the project is late, over budget and poor quality.
-Working with many teams that have the above complaint, we have been able to find the exceptions of when the team ‘Got along, everyone trusted each other, and the work got done on time, within budget and within quality specifications’.
+For example, suppose your team keeps fighting amongst themselves; thus, the project is late, over budget, and of poor quality.
+Working with many teams with the above complaint, we have been able to find the exceptions of when the team ‘Got along, everyone trusted each other, and the work got done on time, within budget and quality specifications.’

-So the energy now changes to asking the team to describe what happens in detail (concrete, tangible language) what happens when they get along and accomplish their work.
-This shifts the assumptions from one of resistance to one of cooperation; reframes the team and the folkloric construct to one of ‘getting along’; finds cooperative patterns.
+So the energy now changes to asking the team to describe what happens in detail (concrete, tangible language) and when they get along and accomplish their work.
+This shifts the assumptions from resistance to cooperation and reframes the team and the folkloric construct to one of ‘getting along’; finds cooperative patterns.

-While our primary focus is on the pattern of the solution, and leads to what the team needs to do in order to continually improve in a collaborative effort, our secondary focus is on exploring the differences between getting along and not getting along.
-Through this secondary process we can find even more exceptions to increase the pattern of getting along.
+While our primary focus is on the pattern of the solution and leads to what the team needs to do to improve in a collaborative effort continually, our secondary focus is on exploring the differences between getting along and not getting along.
+Through this secondary process, we can find even more exceptions to increase the pattern of getting along.

-In fact once we know that the team can get along, because they have described the exception with concrete, tangible words, the problem can be solved much more quickly.
-The team can be encouraged to use the getting along patterns even if they realize and/or feel they are not getting along.
+Once we know that the team can get along because they have described the exception with concrete, tangible words, the problem can be solved much more quickly.
+The team can be encouraged to use the getting along patterns even if they realize and feel they are not getting along.